klaos093/klaos093.github.io/pages/about.md

 ---

-**Thanks for visiting my profile!** Explore my repositories, and feel free to reach out if you’d like to collaborate or discuss cybersecurity.
+**Thanks for visiting my page!** Explore my page, and feel free to reach out if you’d like to collaborate or discuss cybersecurity.